 Off-chain computations – Here the core goal remains to execute computations off-chain which can prove to be prohibitively expensive on-chain.
 A high transaction throughput can be achieved by moving the verification and computation process into a separate protocol off the blockchain.

 It becomes almost impossible to track any transaction’s originator with no attached real-world identity.
 The external veil of comprehensive security can also be misleading since the secret gets revealed immediately after somebody makes the connection.

-Once such situation arose when the law enforcement agencies identified certain Bitcoin users while conducting investigations which came as a huge shock given the whole anonymous tag which blockchain companies promise to offer.
+Once such situation arose when the law enforcement agencies identified certain Bitcoin users while conducting investigations which came as a huge shock given the whole anonymous tag which blockchain development companies promise to offer.
 Information about web transactions gets leaked by cookies and web trackers on merchant websites which can be readily accessible by malicious users, law enforcement agencies, and government bodies.

 Details of smart contracts entered into by users in the Ethereum network such as the code executed, transaction data and state stored within the contract becomes open to public access.
 In such a scenario, uploading critical data pertaining to credential management, electronic medical records, financial documents and identity verification can make it vulnerable to hacker attacks.
-Development teams worldwide have been trying to fill in this loophole by bringing along groundbreaking solutions as enumerated below:
+Blockchain Application Development teams worldwide have been trying to fill in this loophole by bringing along groundbreaking blockchain solutions as enumerated below:

 Mixers – Here a group of people maintains track of their debts in a private ledger by combining their payments in one single pool.
 The origin of each payment gets concealed when funds belonging to the pool is spent.
 The amount paid can be viewed by everyone observing the blockchain along with the recipients.
 However, the person who authorized the payment specifically remains untraceable.